 These are the big, hard choices that actually require us to change the way we live.
 But this shouldn’t be a totalitarian vision imposed from above; that would not accord with the Charter principles of Appropriate Decision Making and Non-Violence and would inevitably lead to rejection and a perverse incentive to do the opposite.
 These changes will only be durable if they are individual choices made in the collective interest as a result of internalised values.

 Social justice intersects with social responsibility but it is not adequate to meet the challenges of the coming century without the understanding that we live within biophysical limits implicit in absorbing the principal value of ecological wisdom and sustainability.
 I know that those involved in, for instance, the Climate Justice movement will argue that they are adapting the old thinking to new circumstances but I would respond that these ideas would be more ethically clear if they came from an ecocentric perspective.
 In practice, social policy developed from a position of social responsibility may appear to be traditionally Left social justice but that will increasingly be like assuming that the tip of an iceberg is the whole.
-As I write that last sentence I imagine an inhospitable future in which icebergs will be but a faint historic artefact.

 None of this is to say that social justice is not important.
 It is.
 But to use the term in place of the uniquely green value of social responsibility is a failure to understand a fundamental intellectual move that has been made toward a green politics for the 21st century and beyond.